Australia's Manufacturing, Mining & Industry Hub

 Latest Products & Services

-Welding with a genuine Bernard MIG gun means less downtime, ...Flux Cored Wires
+Hobart flux-cored wires offer high quality, repeatable performance ...MIG Gun Parts & Consumables

-Hobart flux-cored wires offer high quality, repeatable performance ...Miller Digital Infinity Series
+Welding with a genuine Bernard MIG gun means less downtime, ...Miller Digital Infinity Series

 These helmets have a huge viewing area with wide screen format, ...WIA Inverter Series